 A modern, modular architecture that can be expanded over time

-The result is called WAMAS Lighthouse which has been designed as an online information platform with an open interface concept.
+Based on these findings, SSI SCHAEFER has designed WAMAS® Lighthouse as an online information platform with an open interface concept.
 Its modular structure means it can be scaled in line with demand while the role-based information can be displayed in a user-centric manner.

-Operators can maintain constant control over their intralogistics solution thanks to the WAMAS Lighthouse visualization module.
-It provides all the necessary information about the current technical condition of every component in real time.
+Operators can maintain constant control over their intralogistics system thanks to the visualization module in WAMAS Lighthouse.
+The visualization system provides all the necessary information about the current technical condition of every system section in real time.
 Visualization is based on a topological view of the entire system.
 The continuously adjustable zoom down to component level brings ever more details into view.
-When you select a component, comprehensive data is displayed.
-Depending on its type, information such as the drive as well as congestion state, and loading units are displayed.
+When you select a component, detailed data is displayed.
+Depending on the type of component, information such as the drive state, congestion state, and loading units are displayed.
 WAMAS Lighthouse is powerful and grows with the complexity of the system.
-Features are: